 Victoria, BC– The Capital Regional District (CRD) is amending their agreement with the Government of Canada to include additional funding for the region through the federal Homelessness Partnering Strategy (HPS).
-The CRD is eligible to receive an additional amount of $793,652, bringing the total amount to $3,918,767 over a five-year agreement ending March 31, 2019.
-In addition, the CRD received $44,000 in 2016 to participate in the national Point in Time Count.
+The CRD is eligible to receive an additional amount of $446,736, bringing the total amount to $4,409,503 over a five-year agreement ending March 31, 2019.

-“These additional funds are a positive investment and are much needed in our region,” said Barbara Desjardins, CRD chair.
-“Using a housing first approach, we will continue to work together to reduce and prevent homelessness in our community.”
+“Housing affordability and availability is a critical issue in the capital region and it requires a strong regional response,” said Steve Price, CRD Board Chair.
+“These additional funds are a positive investment and are much needed in our region as we continue to work together to reduce and prevent homelessness in our community.”

 HPS is a community-based program aimed at preventing and reducing homelessness by providing direct support and funding to 61 designated communities and to organizations that address Aboriginal homelessness across Canada.

-“Over the last three years, this round of HPS funding has been instrumental in supporting community service organizations in housing and offering support services to some of the region’s most vulnerable residents,” said Lisa Helps, Greater Victoria Coalition to End Homelessness Co-Chair.
+“This round of HPS funding has been instrumental in supporting community service organizations in housing and offering support services to some of the region’s most vulnerable residents,” said Lisa Helps, Coalition Co-Chair and Mayor of the City of Victoria.
 “We are delighted to have the Government of Canada at the table and look forward to these additional and much-needed community resources.”

-For more about CRD housing programs, visit https://www.crd.bc.ca/about/what-we-do/regional-housing/housing-policy-and-programs
+For more information about CRD housing programs, visit https://www.crd.bc.ca/about/what-we-do/regional-housing/housing-policy-and-programs/regional-housing

 For media inquiries, please contact:

 Andy Orr, Senior Manager